RayAndrade/JavaScriptStudy/DesignPatterns/Source Code/Chapter01/README.md

 You get the promise that JavaScript is *expressive*.
 You can find it in most modern browsers.

 JavaScript is a flexable language.
-Some people think of JavaScript as a *toy* language
+Some people think of JavaScript as a *toy* language.